David Pierotti sips apple cider and sits around a fire with leaders of Internet entertainment.

 Gilpin thinks the location is a big part of the draw: “The location forces people to interact and have more conversations.
 The geographical barrier to coming to Dover brings people who are truly passionate about their art, their work, and the industry as a whole.
 You don’t just have a bunch of people looking for celebrities.”

-But all that is precisely why the ITVFest is developing a loyal, and growing, following.
+But all that is precisely why the ITVFest is developing a loyal and growing following.
 Rob Barnett, founder and CEO of My Damn Channel, said, “I don’t go to a lot of festivals.
-They can be boring or crowed and difficult to have quality time with people you want to meet.
+They can be boring or crowded and difficult to have quality time with people you want to meet.
 But everyone here decided to come to a setting where none of us are going to jump in a cab.
 We’re kind of stuck together.
 I came last year and within a day I met people I really wanted to work with.
 And decided I would come back.”

 Whereas Gilpin is speaking of the supply of web content, Barnett also saw the potential of the web from the perspective of demand.
 He thought that people would eventually rebel against paying upwards of $200 a month.
 At first he and others just tried to aggregate as much content as possible.
 But Barnett shifted course, “instead of making and offering the largest amount of shit, how about the smallest amount of great stuff and so we focused on originals and building a brand that stood for quality,” he said.